MankeyMusic/MankeyMusic/README.md

 ### Hi there 👋
-I’m currently working on a Bachelors in Computer Science I am a novice c++ coder looking to gain experience
+- I’m currently working on a Bachelors in Computer Science! 🏫 <br>
+- I am a novice c++ coder looking to gain experience. 👨‍💻
 <!--
 **MankeyMusic/MankeyMusic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.